 Companies hire programmers from Argentina for several reasons.
 First, the country has a favorable time zone for North Americans.
 Being just one hour ahead of the East Coast, Argentina eliminates one of the main software outsourcing challenges—an inability to communicate with a development team in real time.

 Aside from the time zone advantage, Argentina has a budding community of qualified IT professionals.
-Employment in the Argentinian tech sector increased by almost 50% between 2009 and 2018.
+Employment in the Argentinian tech sector increased by almost 50% between 2009 and 2018, according to the Netherlands Enterprise Agency study.
 Today, the local IT industry offers salaries that are 38% above the national average.
 So there’s always a large pool of candidates looking for positions in software development companies and eager to improve their skills to become a good fit.